Industry hiring guides

 Campus recruiting isn’t what it used to be.
 Virtual-first campuses, shrinking talent pools, and rising competition from remote-friendly companies have forced a total rethink of how employers show up to early career candidates.

 Still, campus recruiting remains a critical piece of the talent pipeline.
-The question isn’t whether to invest in campus recruiting, but how to do it smarter.
+The question isn’t whether to invest in campus recruiting, but how to do it smarter — especially when you're facing 200+ applications for 10 internship spots and no time to phone-screen them all.

-We analyzed recent hiring trends, employer branding examples, and first-hand strategies behind the teams at Toast, FlixBus, Codility, and IBM.
+We looked at employer branding examples and strategies shared publicly by teams at Toast, FlixBus, Codility, and IBM.

 Here’s what we learned about winning early talent in a changed world.